gtbjj/gtbjj.github.io/tabs/about.md

 This site has gone through many incarnations.
 It began as a homemade wiki of tutorials, problems, and solutions I'd worked on with Arch Linux.
 From there it journaled my rock climbing dirtbag adventures.

 At some point quest logs from tabletop role playing games were added as well as development notes from my Android projects.
-Eventually, I included more nutritional research I had done as well as some reflections on starting combat sports again.
+Eventually, I included more nutritional research I had done as well as some reflections on starting and competing in combat sports again.

 <details>
     <summary>A Brief History:</summary>